-Chime offers a terrific online savings and checking account geared toward savers.
-Using the Chime checkbook feature, you can send checks to anyone you wish; fee free.
+Chime is an award-winning financial app and debit card that offers a terrific online savings and checking account geared toward savers.
+Using the Chime checkbook feature, you can send checks to anyone you wish; fee-free.

 To open a Chime account, there is no credit check.
 When approved, you’ll have access to a Chime Visa Debit Card, a Spending Account, and an optional savings account should you need one.